Voluntary Carbon Market vs. Regulated Carbon Market: key differences

 The Voluntary Carbon Market

 The carbon reduction projects on the Voluntary Carbon Market avoid or capture CO2 emissions.
-They are classified under several project typologies, such as forestry & land use, renewable energy, energy efficiency & fuel switching, household devices, agriculture, water management, and waste management.
+They are classified under several project typologies, such as forestry & land use, renewable energy, household community devices and water management, agriculture and waste management.

 International standards (Gold Standard, VCS, etc.) set guidelines and methodologies to certify projects, which are assessed by independent third parties.
 Organizations thus choose projects most aligned with their environmental and social goals.